How to Advocate

 Ways to Get Involved

-1. Stay informed of the issues – you are the nutrition expert!
+2. Stay informed of the issues – you are the nutrition expert.

-2. Read policy articles in the Washington State Academy newsletter
+3. Read policy articles in the Washington State Academy newsletter.

 a.
 Get informed on the nutrition policies being discussed on local, state, and national levels

-a.
-Stay aware of current health issues in your state and nationally by subscribing to a major new paper, following their blog or joining their twitter feed.
+4. Stay aware of curent health issues in your state and nationally by subscribing to a major new paper, following their blog or joining their twitter feed.

-5. Testify at local hearings – tell them that you are an RD and offer to be a resource for information on nutrition issue
+5. Testify at local hearings - tell them that you are an RDN and offer to be a resource for information on nutrition issues.